SuryaB1/nn-piecewise-abstraction-synthesizer/README.md

 # nn-piecewise-abstraction-synthesizer

-The goal of this project is to synthesize an abstraction of a classification neural network using counterexample-guided inductive synthesis (CEGIS), which is a formal method, and the Marabou neural network verification tool ([neuralnetworkverification.github.io](neuralnetworkverification.github.io)).
+The goal of this project is to synthesize an abstraction of a classification neural network using counterexample-guided inductive synthesis (CEGIS) and the Marabou neural network verification tool ([neuralnetworkverification.github.io](neuralnetworkverification.github.io)).

 As of May 2024, the project is able to synthesize unrefined piecewise abstractions of binary classification neural networks with some inefficiencies and limited testing.
 Please see [todo.md](docs/todo.md) for next steps.